-- Supervision during transitions; adult one-to-one assigned to student - Simple instructions in multiple modalities that are practiced in nonemergency situations - A pre-identified quiet place for a student to self-regulate - Fidget items/Sensory toys - Food items - Access to sanitation/handwashing stations and hand sanitizer - A peer buddy system - Access to emergency medications/medication management - Access to noise-canceling headphones - Assigned seating accommodations during an emergency situation
+- Supervision during transitions; adult one-to-one assigned to student - Simple instructions in multiple modalities that are practiced in nonemergency situations - A pre-identified guiet place for a student to self-regulate - Fidget items/Sensory toys - Food items - Access to sanitation/handwashing stations and hand sanitizer - · A peer buddy system - Access to emergency medications/medication management - Access to noise-canceling headphones - Assigned seating accommodations during an emergency situation among the student, family, and school team to ensure safety is a crucial factor in the safety plan.

 Teams will also consult with parents, caregivers, and the students with special needs to help them best meet the needs of the identified student.
-Creating a partnership among the student, family, and school team to ensure safety is a crucial factor in the safety plan.
+Creating a partnership